yuanoOo/spark-connector-oceanbase/docs/spark-catalog-oceanbase_cn.md

 -- use and switch databases
 use your_oceanbase_db;

--- show tables in test
+-- show tables in database
 show tables;

--- create table test1
+-- create table
-CREATE TABLE test.test1(
+CREATE TABLE test.test(
   user_id BIGINT COMMENT 'test_for_key',
   name VARCHAR(255)
 )